NSTechBytes/SendKeys/README.md

-# SenKeys - Rainmeter Plugin
+# SendKeys - Rainmeter Plugin

-**SenKeys** is a Rainmeter plugin that enables users to simulate keypresses directly from their Rainmeter skins.
+**SendKeys** is a Rainmeter plugin that enables users to simulate keypresses directly from their Rainmeter skins.
 This plugin provides a flexible and powerful way to trigger keyboard inputs, automate workflows, and enhance interactivity in your Rainmeter setups.

 ---